kelly1266/betterBookmark/README.md

 - [x] Delete Bookmark functionality
 - [ ] Update CSS
-- [ ] Feature to ignore specific urls that match patern
+- [ ] Feature to ignore specific urls that match pattern
 - [ ] Feature to set bookmarks as active/inactive
 - [ ] Feature that adds the old LastURL to the ignore list after a new one is set
+- [ ] Sync accross devices option
+- [ ] Reorder bookmarks in popup
+- [ ] Add tooltips/regex guide/links in extention

 See the [open issues](https://github.com/kelly1266/betterBookmark/issues) for a full list of proposed features (and known issues).